 If funded, the proposed Deep Stratigraphic Drilling program will include a single deep hole designed to intersect the full stratigraphic succession in a LHR rift basin (Figure 2).
 A second priority is to drill one or two shallow holes into basement horst blocks.
 Drilling will incorporate full core recovery and extensive down-hole logging.

 4. Processing and Storage of Data and Samples

 All data and samples collected during the project will be made publicly available.
-Survey data will be available from Geoscience Australia and JAMSTEC, while core samples will be accessible from the IODP.
+Survey data will be available from the Geoscience Australia and JAMSTEC websites and from NOPIMS, while core samples will be accessible from the IODP.
 The archival portion of the cores will be located at Geoscience Australia.

 Data and Publications